 Top 4 blackjack card game rules you should know

-There are many principles that dictate how you should play, but the four below are the core of the popular table game.
+There are many principles that dictate how you should play, but the four below are the core of the popular table game, which you can find on all top online blackjack casinos.
 Learning them allows you to know how and when to act.
 Ultimately, combining a good strategy with the 4 basic rules will increase your winning percentage.

 Blackjack rule 1: What card values are there?